The Truth: SimCity Reviewers Have Failed Their Readers

 SimCity is broken, it’s a game that’s always online and if there’s any sort of problem with the connection it won’t work.
 That means if your internet goes out it won’t work, but it also means if the servers on the game’s side of things don’t work you won’t be playing either.
 All in all it’s a questionable design choice that has the possibility for a lot to go wrong.

-There’s also a lot that can go right, by having everyone online at all times means you can get more of a living world, everything happening is in real time.
+There’s also a lot that can go right, having everyone online at all times means you can get more of a living world, everything happening is in real time.

 Now enter SimCity, or don’t right now because the servers are down.

 The “I played it before it went public” camp: These reviewers played the game before it launched.
-It’s common for a reviewer to get games before release and that way when the game launches they can have a review ready for people to read over before they get a game on release day.
+It’s common for a reviewer to get games before release and that way when the game launches they can have a review ready for people before they get a game on release day.
 The problem with following that formula with SimCity is what I said earlier, this game is always online interacting with everyone that’s playing.
 That means that if you publish the review before the game launches and before you have a chance to interact on that global scale you’re cheating your readers out of all the possible information, good and bad.

 The “I played the very broken game” camp: As I said before, SimCity is barely playable for those who have been able to play it.
-It’s impossible that anyone who plays the game right now to know how it’ll play once everything is fixed.
+It’s impossible for anyone who plays the game right now to know how it’ll play once everything is fixed.
 Too many things are going wrong in the game right now to offer a review that’s fair to readers.

 Now generally a game should be reviewed on how it launches.
 Not everyone has internet access to all their devices and that means there’s a very good chance some people may not be able to update a game they buy and are stuck with a dud.
 One of the duties as a reviewer is to inform people about games that are broken and help people know to avoid those games or at the very least know what to anticipate when they buy them.